 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Libraries should be defined to validate any values passed to the library before the value is used.
+Use libraries that validate any values passed to the library functions before the value is used.

 Develop wrappers around library functions that check the parameters before calling the function.

-Demonstrate statically that the parameters are never invalid.
+Demonstrate statically that the parameters are never invalid using static analysis tools capable of detecting data validation routines.

 Use only libraries known to have been developed with consistent and validated interface requirements.

 It is noted that several approaches can be taken, some work best if used in conjunction with each other.